 - Solution should be succinct yet self-explanatory.

-- Feasibility of implementation, sustainability, scalability and it fits with Google’s vision.
+- Feasibility of implementation, sustainability, scalability and fitment with Google’s vision.

 - Tables, diagrams, and charts are permitted on the one-pager, but are not necessary (attachment of an appendix slide is not allowed).

 - Relevant assumptions backed by proper rationale.